-Next cheapest and by far the best option is one of the airport shuttles, which usually cost around 30,000 dong.
-The one that picks up from the Thang Long Opera Hotel is reliable and easy to get to:
+Next cheapest and by far the best option is one of the airport shuttles.

-Or you can check in at any Vietnam Airlines office for a schedule of their shuttle.
-They generally start at 04:30 and knock off at around 19:00.
+The Vietnam Airlines shuttle generally starts at 04:30 and knocks off at around 19:00.
 But be careful, as if they don't have enough people at the scheduled time they sometimes wait another hour.
 Make sure you have money for a cab as an emergency back up to make your flight on time.
 Buses depart from 1 Quang Trung just south of Trang Thi, to the southwest of the lake and you can buy your ticket there, about $2.

-Taxis should cost around 250,000 dong per trip for up to four people if you can fit all your stuff in the cab with you.
-A 7-passenger car should be about $20 and works out well if you have a lot of stuff or are in a big group.
+Taxis should cost around $12 per trip for up to four people if you can fit all your stuff in the cab with you.
+A seven-passenger car should be about $15-$20 and works out well if you have a lot of stuff or are in a big group.

 Tips to avoid getting ripped off

-(a) Don't take a taxi.
-Do take the shuttle or public bus.
+(a) Book a taxi in advance with an operator like Hanoi Airport Transfers or Noi Bai Taxis (04 3886 5615) or through your hotel.
+Take the shuttle or public bus.
 Once you get into town, taxis and xe oms are much more likely to take you where you want to go without any nonsense.